-- I like in the start of the lesson when we do some practise questions this helps me to practise things I’ve already done and learn what we are going to do next.
+- I like in the start of the lesson when we do some practise questions, Flashback 4, Daily 10 and counting.

-Our Long term overview is below.
-This helps to map out what is being covered and taught when and where across the school in Maths, currently.
+A Long term overview is below.
+This is a guide to map out what is being covered and taught when and where loosely across the school in Maths, currently.
 It might also help you as parents to plan and link into the work we are covering and when.

 Our Action Plan in Maths is below